 The Company has negotiated tool financing facilities that provide direct financing for specific programs.
 The tool financing program involves a third party that provides tooling suppliers with financing subject to a Company guarantee.
 Payments from the third party to the tooling supplier are approved by the Company prior to the funds being advanced.
 The amounts loaned to tooling suppliers through this financing arrangement do not appear on the Company's balance sheet.
-At December 31, 2020, the amount of the off balance sheet program financing was \$42.8 million (2019 - \$22.2 million) representing the maximum amount of undiscounted future payments the Company could be required to make under the guarantee.
+At December 31, 2021, the amount of the off balance sheet program financing was \$18.6 million (2020 - \$42.8 million) representing the maximum amount of undiscounted future payments the Company could be required to make under the guarantee.
 The Company would be required to perform under the guarantee in cases where a tooling supplier could not meet its obligation to the third party.
 Since the amount advanced to the tooling supplier is required to be repaid generally when the Company receives reimbursement from the final customer, and at this point the Company will in turn repay the tooling supplier, the Company views the likelihood of a tooling supplier default as remote.
+No such defaults occurred during 2020 or 2021.
 Moreover, if such an instance were to occur, the Company would obtain the tool inventory as collateral.
 The term of the guarantee will vary from program to program, but typically range up to twenty-four months.